EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 (2) Power up the BelayBox or - if the Yak is used alone - apply 12 V to the "12 IN" pins.

-The red LED on the Yak should light up constantly now.
+The red power LED on the Yak should light up constantly now.

 (3) Connect the Yak board via Micro-USB to the host system.

-(4) Mount the eMMC as storage device to the host system:
+(4) Enable the CM4 storage mode so that the eMMC becomes available to the host
+system:

 .. code-block:: bash